pabloteleco22/Drone-server/README.md

 available drones to minimize discovery time.
 The framework is located in the src directory, and the application in flag_search.

-The application uses a modified version of the repository available at https://github.com/dhmhd/poly-split/tree/master to divide the search area.
+The application uses a modified version of the solution developed by [Grabarchuk Viktor](https://github.com/dhmhd/poly-split/tree/master) to divide the search area.

 ## Dependencies
-In order to compile this project it is necessary to have installed the MAVSDK library, available at https://github.com/mavlink/MAVSDK/releases, the CMake tools and a C++ 20 compiler.
+In order to compile this project it is necessary to have installed the [MAVSDK](https://github.com/mavlink/MAVSDK/releases) library, the CMake tools and a C++ 20 compiler.

 ## Cloning this repository
 `git clone https://github.com/pabloteleco22/Drone-server.git`